purpletue/p-package-manager/README.md

-# p — Package Manager Wrapper for Arch Linux
+# P — Package Manager Wrapper for Linux

 `p` is a minimal zsh function that wraps `pacman`, `apt`, `dnf`, `zypper` and `brew` into a single, fast command.
 No more typing `sudo pacman -S` or forgetting flags — just `p`.